EricAgyemang/Finite-Sampling-Repo/README.md

 The probability that unit *i* will be included in a sample is denoted πi and is called the inclusion probability for unit i.SRS

-      NOTE: The detailed sample probability distribution description has been provided as attached to this repository.
+      NOTE: The detailed sample probability distributionx and their description with real world problems have been provided as attached to this repository.